-Although many readmitted students have previously completed the required Foundations Writing courses, we request that all students complete the FWE--this is how your information will be updated accurately in our student management system (UAccess).
+Although many readmitted students have previously completed the required Foundations Writing courses, we request that all students complete the Foundations Writing Evaluation—this is how your information will be updated accurately in our student management system (UAccess).

-Non-degree-seeking students are not required to satisfy the Foundations Writing requirement.
-If, however, you are planning to become a degree-seeking student in the future, we do recommend completing the FWE so you will know which course you should take.
+Non-degree seeking students are not required to satisfy the Foundations Writing requirement.
+If, however, you are planning to become a degree-seeking student in the future, we do recommend completing the evaluation so you will know which course you should take.

 ENGL 107 and 108 use the same textbooks and share the same student learning outcomes as ENGL 101 and 102.
-However, these courses are intended for international students for whom English is an additional language, and are taught by instructors with backgrounds in second-language writing instruction.
+However, ENGL 107 and 108 are intended for students who may be English Language Learners, or who use English as an additional language (not their first).
+These courses are taught by instructors with backgrounds in second-language writing instruction.
 If you prefer to take one of these courses, please email the Transfer and Placement Coordinator at firstname.lastname@example.org.

 If you have a documented disability that prevents you from completing this online process, please contact the Disability Resource Center, 520-621-3268 or email@example.com.